 With HomeFirst®, you also have the option to pay your premium online, make an automated payment by phone or mail a check to our office.
 However, as you determine the best option for you, consider the following.

 If you have the tendency to miss regular bill payments and don’t want late fees, an automatic option, such as escrow if available, may be a good choice for you.
 Check with your lender to see if escrow is required or available.

 If you like to keep a written record of your balances and manage your checkbook in a hands-on manner, mailing payments to our office may be best for you.

 If you prefer to form your personal budget a certain way such as keeping a quarterly budget for your family, paying in a unique installment schedule may be the best method for you.
 This can be done online, automated by phone or through the mail.

-Whether you have questions about home insurance payment options or coverage, friendly representatives are available to talk with you about how much your premiums are and what sort of homeowner's insurance plans HomeFirst offers.
-For any questions regarding escrow, contact your lender.
+Whether you have questions about homeowner’s insurance payment options or coverage, friendly representatives are available to talk with you about what sort of homeowner's insurance plans HomeFirst® offers and your questions about insurance premiums.
+For any questions regarding escrow, contact your home loan lender.

-Know ahead of time that your homeowner's insurance premium cost will depend on the type of coverage you choose, but the frequency of your payment can be flexible, and our helpful team can walk through those different payment options with you.
+Know ahead of time that your homeowner's insurance premium cost will depend on the type of coverage you choose, but the frequency of your payment can be flexible.

 Start with Your Monthly Budget